dbt Guide

 Cloning models locally

-This command enables zero copy cloning using DBT selections syntax to clone entire lineages.
-This is far faster and more cost-effective than running the models using DBT but do not run any DBT validations.
+This command enables zero copy cloning using dbt selections syntax to clone entire lineages.
+This is far faster and more cost-effective than running the models using dbt but do not run any dbt validations.
 As such, all dbt users are encouraged to use this command to set up your environment.

 Prerequisites: